Gotham City, 2 AM:

 [(*) Editor’s note: See Showcase: The Secret Six: Wanted.]

-Jason had searched futilely for the woman he had come to regard as a second mother.
-Natalia Knight had been severely injured at the beginning of the Crisis, and the new Robin had tried to get her away from danger by putting her in a hot-air balloon.
-She had apparently gotten out of the danger zone, but no trace of the balloon had been found.
+Jason had searched futilely for the woman he had come to regard as a second mother after her successful but brief adoption of the boy for a time for her own purposes. (*) Natalia Knight, alias Nocturna, had been severely injured at the beginning of the Crisis, and the new Robin had tried to get her away from danger by putting her in a hot-air balloon. (*) She had apparently gotten out of the danger zone, but no trace of the balloon had been found.
 Heartbroken, the boy had returned to Wayne Manor.
 They spoke of her on occasion, but for now Jason Todd seemed determined to make the identity of Robin his own.
 Now, on Bruce’s advice, he joined the Titans as one of its newest members. (*)

-Bruce Wayne had himself operated as Batman only as the leader of the Outsiders, a team that he himself had founded, and their cases often took them to places other than Gotham itself.
+At the time, Bruce Wayne had himself been operating as Batman only in his capacity as the leader of the Outsiders, a team that he himself had founded, and their cases often took them to places other than Gotham itself.

 It was ironic, though.
-Not long before the prison break and Swamp Thing rampage in October, the Batman had used his authority as leader to disband the team, guessing correctly that they would decide to remain together even without their leader.
-He knew they no longer needed him.
+Not too long before the prison break and Swamp Thing rampage in October, the Batman had used his authority as leader to disband the team, guessing correctly that they would decide to remain together even without their leader. (*) He knew they no longer needed him.
 It was a way for them to move on, to grow, and it had worked out fine.
-They had even briefly relocated to Los Angeles.
-But after the troubles in Gotham, the tables had turned.
-Now he needed them, and like true friends, the Outsiders had taken him back and had even abandoned their plans to live on the West Coast.
+They had even started relocating to Los Angeles. (*) But after the troubles in Gotham, the tables had turned.
+Now he needed them, and like true friends, the Outsiders had taken him back and had even abandoned their plans to move to the West Coast.

-Between his work with the Wayne Foundation, the Outsiders, and occasionally the JLA, he’d kept himself so busy as to avoid the criminal problems of Gotham, leaving them in the hands of the Gotham Police Department and the Secret Six for almost five months.
-But now the Batman was back.
+Between his work with the Wayne Foundation and the Outsiders, and now occasionally with the restored Justice League of America as well, he’d kept himself so busy as to avoid the criminal problems of Gotham, leaving them in the hands of the Gotham Police Department and the Secret Six for almost five months. (*) But now the Batman was back.